 - High level of poor health outcomes due to non-diversified food consumption (utilization)

-The main causes of the problems are seen to be the lack of effective policies to address food insecurity, as well as low awareness among policy makers and the general public of the importance of food security and its long-term impact on people's health.
-The programme has therefore implemented the following strategies:
+The main causes of the problems were seen to be the lack of effective policies to address food insecurity, as well as low awareness among policy makers and the general public of the importance of food security and its long-term impact on people's health.
+The programme implemented the following strategies:

-- Contributing to the design and implementation of effective, gender-sensitive food security and nutrition strategies
+- Contribute to the design and implementation of effective, gender-sensitive food security and nutrition strategies

-- Enacting food security and nutrition legislation to support local food production and consumption
+- Enact food security and nutrition legislation to support local food production and consumption

-- Increasing representation of civil society through strategy/policy decision-making processes
+- Increase representation of civil society through strategy/policy decision-making processes

 Working through partnerships